microsoft/rats/docs/tutorials/advanced.md

 2. Arguments include a `train` and `eval` pipelines, estimator's name, and dependencies.

-3. The first step is to try to rename the collection entries: any entry with the pipeline's name is renamed into `train` and `eval`, respectively.
-This is because `Task`s use the task name as default for entry names.
+3. The first step is to find the common inputs/outputs between the `train` and `eval` pipelines.
+Then, rename inputs/outputs into collection entries: any entry with the pipeline's name is renamed into `train` and `eval`, respectively.

 4. We decorate the `train` and `eval` pipelines before merging.
-This will ensure the combinantion is valid.
+This will ensure the combination is valid.

-5. Outputs are specified by merging the outputs of the `train` and `eval` pipelines, before subtracting the specified dependencies.
+5. Outputs are specified by merging the outputs of the `train` and `eval` pipelines, before subtracting specified dependencies.

 6. Inputs are merged by subtracting the specified dependencies, default behavior.